biztos/swiftui-navigationstack-demo/README.md

 ## Notes

-Well it turns out that having two List items in teh NavigationStack looks like total 💩, which is usually an indication that Apple doesn't like your approach.
+Well it turns out that having two List items in the NavigationStack looks like total 💩, which is usually an indication that Apple doesn't like your approach.

 So instead we're using a third type which wraps the first two.
 Yuck?